laracasts/Integrated/readme.md

 #### Can I test JavaScript with this method?

-Not quite yet, however, a Selenium extension is in the works for this package.
-Check back soon.
+Yes.
+You'll need to extend the Selenium extension that is included with this package.
+However, it's still in the early stages.
+Basic commands work, but, if you need more functionality, please create an issue so that I can implement it for you sooner than later.
+(Updated March 26th, 2015).